Continuing Education and Licensing Requirements

 - Investigation and adjudication of consumer and real estate broker complaints about potential and actual violations of the Real Estate License Law and Commission Rules

-- NMREC Approved Schools and Sponsors
+- NMREC Continuing Education Requirements, Course Lists and Approved Instructors, Schools and Sponsors.

 Code of Ethics